A Plan to Renew the Promise of American Life, Plank 9

 2. Welfare

-The federal power to provide for the general welfare does not include a power to take care of our needs, share the wealth, fight poverty, ensure social security, promote local or regional economic development, educate your children, make you prettier, provide you with free stuff, or promote a vague and pleasant-sounding social uplift.
-All such powers are left to the states and the private sector.
-To be lawful, they would have to authorized by constitutional amendment.
+The constitutional power of Congress to provide for the general welfare does not include a power to take care of our needs, share the wealth, fight poverty, ensure social security, promote local or regional economic development, educate your children, make you prettier, provide you with free stuff, or promote a vague and pleasant-sounding social uplift.
+All such objects, and the powers needed to pursue them, are left to the states and the private sector.
+To be lawful at the federal level, they would have to authorized by constitutional amendment.

-The federal government has zero warrant to be involved in education, for example, except where necessary to carry out its national defense and civil rights powers.
+The federal government, for example, has no warrant to be involved in education, except where necessary to carry out its national defense and civil rights powers.
 Ditto, its health care financing programs and its various income-support programs.
-All such federal welfare programs should be removed from the federal portfolio.
-It does not matter whether or not federal assistance goes to individuals or to state governments, nor whether aid takes the form of spending, taxes, or regulation.
-That said, I do think consolidating welfare programs into grants-in-aid (block grants) is a permissible transitional step, provided it is understood to be transitional.
+Therefore, all purely welfare programs should be removed from the federal portfolio.
+It does not matter whether or not the federal aid goes to individuals or to state governments, nor whether it takes the form of spending, taxes, or regulation.
+Now, that said, consolidating welfare programs into grants-in-aid (block grants) can be a good transitional step.
+But the goal should be complete devolution.

 3. Entitlements

-Entitlements are unconstitutional and unnecessary (at the federal level) and therefore must either be eliminated, or devolved, or made legal by constitutional amendment.
-Of course, given people’s dependency on them, if they are to be eliminated or devolved, a phaseout period is unavoidable and morally requisite. /3
+Entitlements are unconstitutional and unnecessary at the federal level and must therefore be either eliminated, devolved or made lawful by constitutional amendment.
+Of course, to the extent people are financially dependent on entitlements, reasonable phaseouts are unavoidable and indeed morally requisite. /2

 ‘Earned’ Benefits.
 Medicare and Social Security are structured to look like earned benefits, but they are not.
 As a legal matter, they’re welfare.
-If Congress abolished or reduced them tomorrow, people could not sue the government to prevent it (Flemming v.
+The proof is this is that if Congress abolished or reduced them tomorrow, no one could sue the federal government to prevent it (Flemming v.
 Nestor, 1960).
-The U.S. Supreme Court has embraced two politically convenient notions: first, that Congress’s power to tax-and-spend for the general welfare and common defense is not limited to carrying out the enumerated powers, but is pretty much unbounded.
-And second, that, while Congress has no power to provide ‘social insurance,’ it may in effect do so, as long as it treats the program’s payroll taxes and welfare spending as if there were unrelated.
-In other words, it’s constitutional as long as we all lie to each other about it.
+For political reasons, the U.S. Supreme Court has embraced two convenient myths: first, that Congress’s power to tax-and-spend for the general welfare and common defense is not limited to carrying out the enumerated powers, but is pretty much unbounded.
+And second, that, while Congress has no power to provide ‘social insurance,’ it may impose payroll taxes that just happen to be dedicated to social insurance programs.
+As if the spending and the taxes were two totally unrelated things.
+Obviously, they are related.
+In Helvering v.
+Davis (1937), the Court said, like Sergeant Schultz in Hogan’s Heroes, “I see nothing!
+I hear nothing!”

 4. Earmarks

 I do not share conservatives’ reflexive revulsion to earmarks, meaning specific local funding projects like a bridge, a lighthouse, or a military facility, which some Congressman manages to get built in his district.
-Earmarks are disparaged as pork, and some are certainly wasteful, but they tend to be modest in scope and cost, relatively speaking, and I would much rather have the people’s elected representatives deciding which district gets a bridge than unelected bureaucrats, which is the alternative.
-So long as an earmark meets our basic, four-part test (constitutional, necessary, affordable, and moral), it should be regarded as acceptable.
-Now, to be sure, we should still keep the level of earmarking in view, and we should object when earmarks are used as legislative bribes to grease the skids for bigger government.
-But a permanent ban on earmarks?
-Get out of here.
+To be sure, earmarks can be a form of pork, and some are certainly wasteful.
+But they also tend to be cheap in the grand scheme.
+And more importantly, I would much rather have the people’s elected representatives deciding which district gets a bridge or a road than the alternative, which is unelected bureaucrats and politically pugnacious presidents.
+So long as an earmark meets our basic, four-part test of being constitutional, necessary, affordable, and moral, we should tolerate it.
+Now, to be sure, we should keep an eye on the aggregate amount of earmarking, and its occasional use as a form of legislative bribery, especially when it’s used to grease the skids for bigger government.
+But a total ban?
+Nah.

 Conclusion